anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ```

 This is already much better.
-Code is now less bloated and easier to read.
+The code is now less bloated and easier to read.
 That's great, right?

 ## a [case](https://clojuredocs.org/clojure.core/case) for less ifs

 In Clojure (and other programming as well) nested if loops are often frowned upon.
-This is because they often cause bugs and are pain in the ass to debug.
+This is because they often cause bugs and are a pain in the ass to debug.

 As a solution to that we have the [case](https://clojuredocs.org/clojure.core/case) macro